sassoftware/restaf/doc.md

     running: <No of jobs still running >
     details: >details on the completion ( see note above and see below for the form of this object>
     jobState: {
-          job       : < the job restafObject. see note below >
+          job       : < the job rafObject. see note below >
           statusCode: < The http code from the server  >
           data      : < text returned on completion( 'complete' for example ) >
        }